Sydney to Adelaide Outback Drive

 Gooban National Park.
 El_Pie_De_Samantha via IG

-Take a day off from the driving and enjoy Broken Hill and the surrounding landscapes.
-Spectacular outback sunsets, art, a desert sculpture park, star-studded night skies and Victorian architecture are all here in Broken Hill.
+Spend a day in Broken Hill to enjoy the town and the surrounding landscapes.
+Spectacular outback sunsets, art, a desert sculpture park, star-studded night skies and Victorian architecture are all here to be explored.

 - The Palace Hotel is a Victorian three story pub with an elaborate iron lace veranda.
 Inside, its walls are covered by kitsch landscape murals painted by Indigenous artist Gordon Wayne in the 1970s.